MahdiBahar/Sentiment_Analysis_Product/README.md

 ### Models Used
 #### "Persiannlp/mt5-base-parsinlu-sentiment-analysis"
-This model is fine-tuned for Persian text sentiment analysis.
+ - This model is fine-tuned for Persian text sentiment analysis.
-It classifies comments into one of the six sentiment categories above.
+ - It classifies comments into one of the six sentiment categories above.
 #### Transformer/DistilBERT (for additional filtering)
-Since the mT5 model struggles to accurately detect "Mixed Sentiment" and "No Sentiment Expressed", we apply a second layer of analysis using DistilBERT.
+ - Since the mT5 model struggles to accurately detect "Mixed Sentiment" and "No Sentiment Expressed", we apply a second layer of analysis using DistilBERT.
-This additional model re-evaluates comments flagged as "Mixed" or "No Sentiment" to refine the classification and improve accuracy.
+ - This additional model re-evaluates comments flagged as "Mixed" or "No Sentiment" to refine the classification and improve accuracy.
-Since Transformer-based models struggle with Persian text, we translate Persian comments to English before applying a second round of classification.
+ - Since Transformer-based models struggle with Persian text, we translate Persian comments to English before applying a second round of classification.

-By combining these two models, we enhance sentiment detection reliability and minimize misclassification errors.
+##### By combining these two models, we enhance sentiment detection reliability and minimize misclassification errors.

+### 5. Daily app update
+We run a scheduled task to update all existing app information daily.
+The system:

+ - Checks and collects updated app data automatically.
+ - Maintains a log table to store historical updates for tracking changes over time.
+### 6.Logging system
+An organized logging system is implemented to track:

+✅ Tasks (such as scraping and analysis)
+❗ Errors and warnings
+🔄 System updates
+All logs are stored in the logs folder for easy debugging and monitoring.

+### 7. Using RPC (Remote Procedure Call)
+One of the crucial aspects of the project is how the AI engine communicates with the Front-End client.

+ - We use an RPC server for client-server communication.
+ - This allows real-time task tracking, enabling the client to:
+ - Monitor task status (e.g., scraping progress).
+ - Send task requests (e.g., trigger sentiment analysis).

+### 8. Multi-threading
+In some cases, the server is busy processing tasks while the client sends a request to check task status.
+To avoid blocking requests, we implemented multi-threading, allowing the server to:

+ - Run multiple tasks in parallel.
+ - Respond to client requests in real-time without delays.

+### 9. Automatic retry & error handling.
+During scraping and sentiment analysis, various issues such as:

+ - Network failures
+ - Timeout errors
+ - Unexpected data formats
+could interrupt the process.
+To handle these gracefully, we implemented:
+ - Retry mechanisms to automatically reattempt failed operations.
+ - Detailed error logging for debugging and diagnostics.

-### 5. Recommendation System
+### 10. Recommendation System
+We extract useful insights from customer feedback by identifying:
+ - Common complaints and praises.
+ - Trends in user sentiment.
-We extract useful insights from customer feedback by identifying common complaints and praises.
-Based on this, the system suggests improvements for banking applications.
+Based on this, the system suggests improvements for banking applications, helping managers enhance user experience.

-### 6. Visualization & Dashboard
+### 11. Visualization & Dashboard
-We provide a dashboard to help managers:
+We provide a dashboard to help managers make better decision.

-#### - Track user sentiment trends over time.
-#### - Compare different banking applications.
-#### - Gain actionable insights for decision-making.

-## 📊 Dashboard Features
+####  Dashboard Features
 📈 Track sentiment trends over time
 🏦 Compare banking applications
-📑 Generate reports for managers
+📑 Get sentiment analysis and scrapping whenever the operator wants
 🔄 View daily scraping status
+📊 Generate reports for managers

 ## Technical Details